AbdelrahmanMohamed54/AI-Programming/README.md

 # AI-Programming

-This repository contains a collection of algorithms implemented in Python for solving various types of puzzles, including mazes, the N-puzzle (sliding puzzle), and Sudoku puzzles.
-The implementations use classical search algorithms like Breadth-First Search (BFS), Depth-First Search (DFS), and A* Search.
+This repository showcases a diverse collection of Python-based algorithms tailored for solving a variety of puzzles and computational problems.
+Ranging from classic puzzles like mazes and Sudoku to more advanced concepts in artificial intelligence like neural networks and symbolic computation, this collection serves as a valuable resource for understanding different algorithms and their applications.

 ## Table of Contents